jcalz23/logo_detection_w281/README.md

 ## YOLO

 YOLO is a deep learning algo for real-time object detection.
-It is capable not only to provide the exact location of an object in an image but also to identify it.
-It uses a combination of architectures such as
+It is capable not only to provide the exact location of an object in an image (bounding boxes) but also able to identify it (classification).
+It uses a combination of approaches such as fast R-CNN, Retina-Net and Single-Shot MultiBox DEtector (SSD).
+YOLO has become the standard in object recognition due to its speed, detection accuracy, good generalization and the fact that is open-source.

+In preparation for the training, we loaded 3,062 groundtruth images into Roboflow using the same train test validation partition (70%-15%-15%).
+After uploading, images were auto oriented so images are display using the correct EXIF orientation stored in the metadata.
+Also, images are resized to 460x460 pixels to improve training performance.
+No further data augmentations were applied.

+For training YOLO, we used a batch size of 16 and we ran 300 epochs.
+For testing, we set our confidence and IOU threshold equal to 50%.
+To compare performance times and accuracy,  we selected Yolov5 and Yolov7.

 # Results and Discussion